The

 nation’s economy, trade, industry, and mass media.
 Jews had

-previously gained an unreasonable and ridiculous amount of
+previously gained an unreasonable degree of ownership of

-various economic positions.
-Romania would no longer allow the
+positions.
+Romania would no longer allow the Jews, an alien

-Jews, an alien ethnicity whose influence previously had negative
+ethnicity whose influence previously had negative effects on

-effects on Romanian life, to dominate their nation’s economy and
+Romanian life, to dominate their nation’s economy and media and

 A